pytest-dev/pytest/CONTRIBUTING.rst

 Fix bugs
 --------

 Look through the GitHub issues for bugs.
-Here is sample filter you can use: https://github.com/pytest-dev/pytest/labels/bug
+Here is a filter you can use: https://github.com/pytest-dev/pytest/labels/bug

 :ref:`Talk <contact>` to developers to find out how you can fix specific bugs.